 For certain websites, the use of domain sharding is simply not required based on the amount of requests needed to generate a web page.
 For example, if a browser is able to download 6 resources in parallel and a website only requires 6 resources, then it would not be required and furthermore would be harmful to website performance.
 This is due to the additional DNS lookup and connection times required for the additional domain.
 However, in the case that a website must load a large number of resources, domain sharding can be useful as seen in the next example.

-In the example below from gtmetrix.com, the page needs to load 45 resources from the same host.
+In the example below from GTmetrix, the page needs to load 45 resources from the same host.
 In this example, no domain sharding is being utilized.
 The brown sections display the amount of time the resources are stuck waiting to be downloaded while the purple sections are the amount of time it took to download the resources.

 The next image displays the same website, this time, with the use of domain sharding.
 As you can see, the amount of time resources are spent waiting for a connection to be open is reduced considerably, resulting in a page load time that is 33% faster.

-Domain Sharding and HTTP/2 & SPDY
+Domain sharding with HTTP/2 and SPDY

-With the growing popularity of protocols such as SPDY and primarily HTTP/2, domain sharding has become irrelevant and is in most cases recommended to avoid it.
+With the growing popularity of protocols like SPDY and primarily HTTP/2, domain sharding has become irrelevant and is in most cases recommended to avoid it.
 Its main purpose is to increase the number of simultaneous connections in order to download resources faster and to avoid having to wait for open connections.

 This is no longer an issue when using the HTTP/2 and SPDY protocols.
 These protocols perform parallelized transfers allowing for multiple requests to be performed simultaneously thus increasing speed and reducing additional round trip times (RTT).
-If you have either SPDY or HTTP/2 configured and your website users are using popular, up-to-date browsers such as Chrome, Firefox, etc then it is unnecessary to use domain sharding.
+If you have either SPDY or HTTP/2 configured and your website users are using popular, up to date browsers such as Chrome, Firefox, etc then it is unnecessary to use domain sharding.
 However, if your users are still using an older web browser such as IE6 or 7, which does not support HTTP/2 or SPDY, then it could be beneficial to implement.

 In certain scenarios, domain sharding is a useful technique when wanting to deliver resources faster to end users.
 However, due to more advanced protocols, such as HTTP/2, domain sharding is becoming more and more obsolete and soon will be only beneficial to older browser versions.
 However, until the day when your website is being delivered though HTTP/2, it may be worth further investigating if your website relies heavily on many resources.